 At the same time, the brothers became aware of a sad cycle of fatigue, depression and desperation.
 Many of their friends were falling into similar patterns of emotion.
 Social anxiety had become commonplace.
 It seemed like the absence of nature and wild company was taking its toll on society.
 Also, the brothers could feel their childhood fading into distant memory, while their futures were often being man-handled by overbearing jobsworths.

 So, together they decided to reunite and change their course, and thus, like a big, beautiful butterfly unfolding from its chrysalis, the Wild Swimming Brothers were born.

 Little brother Jack (25) - the youngest of the Hudson brothers - is an author represented by the literary agency Curtis Brown.
 He has always been a keen writer and reader.
 His most recent book follows his aquatic adventures with his brothers.
 There will be more exciting news about this soon…

 Jack also fancies himself as a bit of a Merman.
 He has always felt at home in the water and can often be found floating along on the surface when he should really be swimming.

 Top Swim Spot: Manta Point, Bali.

-Life Dream: To live in a colony of monkeys on a tropical island.
+Life Dream: To live in a colony of monkeys on an island somewhere.

-Middle brother Calum (27) holds that irksome middle spot.
+Middle brother Calum (28) holds that irksome central spot.
 He graduated from Durham uni’ with a hard-earned degree in Law.
 Next he ground his way through the London tech start-up scene and became a sales manager at Eventbrite.
-He also became a veteran of extreme UK triathlons, having finished the UK Iron Man, Celt Man and The Brutal.
+Meanwhile, he was also transforming into a veteran of extreme UK triathlons, having finished the UK Iron Man, Celt Man and The Brutal.